-Did you receive a Bluesky invite code?
-Signed up but not sure where to start?
+So you finally signed up but not sure where to start?
 First of all welcome!
 Here is some information to know to get started on the blue sky network.

 So, how’s tweeting over here?
 A post on Bluesky is officially called a post, but you can also name it skeet (contraction of sky and tweet).
 As you prefer.
-It is limited to 300 characters, with optional pictures (with alt text) and a link.
+It is limited to 300 characters, with optional pictures (with alt text limited to 1000 characters) and an embedded link card.
 The users are named skeeters or skydivers, and the timeline is renamed as the skyline.
 And just like on Twitter/X, “mutuals” (people who follow each other) are also called moots.

 Where do I start?
-Well, of course, like on any social network, the first thing to do is to fill out your profile so that we know a little about who you are.
+Well, of course, like on any social network, the first thing to do is to fill out your profile so that we know a little about who you are, it is very important to help people find each other.
 Then I recommend you to take a look at all the settings, in particular “Home Feed Preferences“, “Content Language” and “Moderation / Content Filtering” in order to customize the type of content that Bluesky will display to you, including language(s), minimum number of likes (I suggest to set it to zero to see all posts), and sensitive content.
 Also enable the “Require alt text on images” setting to force yourself into the habit of putting descriptive text on your images.
 When you post a message, don’t forget to fill in the language(s) of the message, it’s useful for feeds and to display the translation link to other users.
-However, all these settings are tied to the machine you’re using, so you’ll have to do them for the web version and for the mobile client separately.
+However, some of these settings are tied to the machine you’re using, so you’ll have to check both the web version and the mobile client separately.

 Finally, to use third-party apps like those listed below, it is strongly recommended to create application passwords (“Settings” then “App Passwords“), which will be different from your main password, so you don’t have to share the latter and give limited permissions to third-party applications (including the ability to simply delete your account).

 Where are the hashtags?
 On Bluesky, hashtags are not treated the same as on X. They are just keywords like the rest of the message.
-Moreover, the hashtags are not (yet?) clickable on the official interface, and there is not (yet?) a trends section either.
+Moreover, the hashtags are not (ye) clickable on the official interface (but it’s planned), and there is not (yet?) a trends section either.

 Some feeds that I recommend: